+The previous sections described an abstract view of the SIP.
+Any SIP implementation should include an implementation of all the attributes and requirements discussed in that section.
 The PAIS standard proposes one implementation of the recommended SIP Model based on the CCSDS XML Formatted Data Units (XFDU) packaging standard (see reference [2]).
+The XFDU implementation adopts the use of standard XFDU mechanisms to convey some of the attributes and uses XFDU’s extensibility to include the remaining attributes.